KrakeIO/krake-data-server/README.md

 ### Multi-nested compound operators mixture
 #### operator $and and $or
-Select records where col1 = "value for col1" and either col2 = "value for col2" or col3 = "value for col3"
+Select records where col1 = "value for col1" and (col2 = "value for col2" or col3 = "value for col3")
 ```json
 $where : [{
   $and: [